vekatze/neut/book/src/modality-and-memory.md

 ↓

-// psueudo-code
+// pseudo-code
 let x1 = COPY(type-1, x1) in
 ...
 let xn = COPY(type-n, xn) in
 e
 ```

-The sequence `x1, ..., xn` can be empty.
+You can omit the sequence `x1, ..., xn` entirely if no variables need to be captured.

 ### Using Boxes